 Tax justice is central to economic justice.
 Our tax system is how, together, we fund schools, health care, transportation, and the many public services that foster quality of life.
 Unfortunately, wealthy elites and the corporations they control have rigged the tax system in their favor.
 As a result, Oregon’s state and local taxes, combined, ask proportionately more from those who earn the least than from those who earn the most.
 It also weighs more heavily on Oregonians of color.

 The following are key reforms that would help transform Oregon’s tax system into one that advances economic justice.

 It’s time to make Oregon’s “kicker” law work for all Oregonians.
 Right now, the kicker gives a massive tax rebate to the most well off, while providing little or no help to those who need it the most.

 There are ways to make the kicker serve the interests of all Oregonians.
-One option would be to change how the kicker is distributed so everyone gets the same amount.
-The Oregon Center for Public Policy will catalyze a community conversation and research project to determine how best to transform the kicker into a force for economic justice.
+One option would be to change how the kicker is distributed so everyone gets the same amount, such as with the Working Families Kicker.

 Repair Oregon’s Constitution